-If you want LotusPay to send the `url` link to your customer via SMS, you can include their mobile number in the `mobile` argument, and a short link will be instantly sent (in live mode only) to that mobile number.
+If your merchant account is enabled for SMS notifications, and you want LotusPay to send the `url` link to your customer via SMS, you can include their mobile number in the `mobile` argument, and a short link will be instantly sent (in live mode only) to that mobile number. * Requires Pro Plan upgrade *

 Otherwise, you can share the `url` link independently via your own method such as email/SMS/chat etc.

 If you want to terminate the link at any time, you must use the Mandate Cancel API endpoint to withdraw the mandate.